 5. File away.

 Probably the most common way people organize their photographs is by family name, or in the case of contemporary pictures, chronological order.
 For instance, my snapshots with my husband and children are stored in albums by year and event, but my historical photos are stored by surname.
 I have so many old pictures that I number them to help with refiling—when I remove a photo from my files, I can easily put it back in the right place.

-- Labeling your digital photos with keywords and tags lets you search for and quickly retrieve the photo you want.
+Tip: Labeling your digital photos with keywords and tags lets you search for and quickly retrieve the photo you want.
 Keep a list of the people in your photos so you always use the same name for the same person.

-From the February 2012 issue of Family Tree Magazine
+A version of this article appeared in the February 2012 issue of Family Tree Magazine.